keras-team/autokeras/docs/redesign.md

 ## The current design

-stack the preprocessors based on input type.
+It stacks the preprocessors based on input type.
 Do not select preprocessors based on the hyperparameter value for model selection.